GandiTypo/Geometry-Calculator/README.md

 ## Project Status

 This project is currently under development.

-More calculations (area, volume, etc.) will be added gradually in future updates.
+More geometry calculations such as area, perimeter, surface area, and volume will be added gradually in future updates.